How To Treble Crochet {Step By Step}

 An easy way to practice is to do the following;

-- Create a swatch, chain 20 or 30 stitches and practice by creating rows of treble crochet.
+- To create a swatch, chain 20 or 30 stitches (you can choose your own number of stitches), and practice by creating rows of treble crochet.

-- Make an easy crochet beach bag that uses single crochet and treble crochet stitches.
+- Make an easy Crochet Beach Bag Pattern {Mixtape Yarn} that uses single crochet and treble crochet stitches.